-You might think you don’t need a lawyer if another driver clearly caused your Portland electric bike accident.
+You might think you don’t need a scooter accident lawyer if another driver clearly caused your Portland electric bike accident.
 This is especially true if a police officer from the Portland Police Department is investigating your electric scooter or bike accident.

-But it’s important to understand that such investigators are only concerned with determining whether any local, state or federal laws were violated.
+But it’s important to understand that such investigators are only concerned with determining whether any local, state, or federal laws were violated.
 Their investigation does not take into account how much money you receive for your injury-related expenses.

 That’s why the Portland electric bike accident lawyers at Zbinden & Curtis, the expert scooter accident lawyers, want to meet with you.
 Our legal team is familiar with the latest laws concerning E-bikes and electric scooters.
 We know how the legal system works in Oregon.
 That’s why we have such a strong track record of success.

 Contact us, the scooter accident lawyers, and discover what we can do for you.
 Schedule a free case evaluation today.
 We have offices in Portland and Woodburn.